No bombshells in Netanyahu's presentation on Iran nukes, U.S. officials say

 European leaders spoke over the weekend about last-minute attempts to get Trump to stick with it for a while longer or at least not tear it up completely, sources told NBC News.

-Diplomatic sources say there is a small chance of a compromise but that they are fairly certain President Trump will not go along with postponing a decision any longer.
+Diplomatic sources say that there is a small chance of a compromise but that they are fairly certain Trump will not go along with postponing a decision any longer.